raorla/FAQ/README.md

 # Frequently Asked Questions

-Welcome to the FAQ section.
+Welcome to the iExec FAQ section.
 Here you'll find answers to common questions.

 ## Table of Contents